-Based on this analysis, the allowance for binary events is likely to increase expected claims associated with premium provisions by somewhere between 2%-5% and claims provisions by 5%-10%.
-The loading for claims provisions is an average over years of accounts and would be proportionally higher (but nominally lower) for earlier years.
+Based on this analysis, the allowance for binary events is likely to increase the best estimate provisions (excluding future premiums) by somewhere between 2%-5% after allowance for the associated expenses and discounting.

 However, the figures quoted are only indicative, and this is still an area where further work is required.
 For example, the result is also sensitive to the impact on payment patterns.